chunfantasy/reactive-workshop-exercises/31-redux-intro/src/ex-1/README.md

-Exercise
+# Exercise
-===

-Add a new feature to the Counter - the ability to decrement.
+Add a new feature to the Counter - the ability to decrement the counter value.